NeilLandge/BudgetPro/README.md

 - Add custom categories with icons and colors

 ### Reports & Analytics 📄
-- Financial summaries and expense breakdowns
+- Financial summaries and expense breakdowns with complete and detailed AI analysis according to the user's spending pattern(unique to each user)
-- Export functionality ready (PDF/Excel in future for Pro users)
+- Export functionality in.pdf format available with proper structuring and clean look(PDF/Excel in future for Pro users)

 ### Pro Features(Coming Soon!) ⭐
 - Unlimited transactions